 In the above example, at the beginning, our reader is given a brief background on this topic, namely the digital trends of learning and that libraries are potentially an outdated model.
 Then, our reader is presented with an interesting proposal that is sure to evoke a strong response.
 Some people are going to be thrilled about receiving a free tablet, while others will be horrified at the thought of closing public libraries.
 Finally, the writer presents their opinion on why public libraries should remain open.

-A good body paragraph introduces strong arguments that are logical and are backed up by evidence.
+A good body paragraph introduces strong arguments that are logical and backed up by evidence.
 An argumentative essay body is a vital part of your essay as it plays major role in convincing the reader that your position is correct.
-If you can’t make strong arguments, your point will be quickly dismissed.
+It is like in a position paper, if you can’t make strong arguments, your point will be quickly dismissed.